Subscription decision guide

 Before finalizing your subscription design, also consider how resource consistency considerations might influence your design choices.

-Workload separation pattern
+Workload separation strategy

 As an organization adds new workloads to the cloud, different ownership of subscriptions or basic separation of responsibility may result in multiple subscriptions in both the production and nonproduction management groups.
 While this approach does provide basic workload separation, it doesn't take significant advantage of the inheritance model to automatically apply policies across a subset of your subscriptions.

-Application category pattern
+Application category strategy

 - Mission-critical workloads.